-Custodial credit risk is the risk that in the event of a bank failure, the Village may be unable to recover deposits or collateral securities that are in possession of an outside agency.
+Custodial credit risk is the risk that in the event of a bank failure, the Village's deposits may not be returned to it.
 GASB directs that deposits be disclosed as exposed to custodial credit risk if they are not covered by depository insurance and the deposits are either:

-- A. Uncollateralized, - B. Collateralized by securities held by the pledging financial institution, or - C. Collateralized by securities held by the pledging financial institution's trust department or agent but not in the Village's name.
+- A. Uncollateralized. - B. Collateralized by securities held by the pledging financial institution, or - C. Collateralized by securities held by the pledging financial institution's trust department or agent but not in the Village's name.